VictorOlea/vue-bento-app/src/docs/commit-log.md

 ---

+## style(css): fix bullet point visibility in section-content list

+Adjusted list styling in section-content to ensure bullet points remain visible.
+Set list-style-position to inside and verified alignment within padded container.

+---

-## fix(types): add shim for CSS Modules and ensure TS config includes it
+## fix(types): add shim for CSS Modules and ensure TS config includes it and remove bentoTestDesign component"

 Adds type declaration for \*.module.css files to fix import errors in strict TS mode.
 Also ensures the src/types directory is included in tsconfig.app.json.

+- Remove bentoTestDesign component

 ---